-Board candidates will compete for four open positions on the Board in this year’s election: president-elect and three directors.
-AGU’s rotation strategy is designed to retain about 50% of elected members each term to ensure leadership continuity.
-Continuing members for the 2017-2018 term include the current AGU president and president-elect in their new positions, the international and general secretaries, three directors, and the executive director/CEO (nonvoting).
+Board candidates will compete for six open positions on the Board in this year’s election: president-elect, general secretary/treasurer, international secretary and three directors.
+Continuing members for the 2019-2020 term include the current AGU president and president-elect in their new positions, three directors, and the executive director/CEO (nonvoting).

-To identify Board candidates this year, the Governance Committee adapted a process that has worked successfully to identify and elect the student and early career members of the Council in the past two elections.
-Committee members worked to understand the programs and projects continuing into the 2017-2018 term; reviewed the Board job descriptions, code of conduct, and leadership criteria; and invited current AGU leaders to nominate people they thought would be good candidates.
+To identify Board candidates this year, the Leadership Development Committee continued to build upon a process that has worked successfully to identify and elect candidates in the past three elections.
+Committee members worked to understand the programs and projects continuing into the Centennial year and beyond, reviewed the code of conduct and leadership criteria, and invited AGU leaders (current and past Board and Council members, current committee and task force members, Editors-in-Chief, the College of Fellows, and staff) to nominate people they thought would be good candidates.
+To implement AGU’s new ethics policy into leadership and governance, an application form was added into the elections process this year.
 Potential candidates were asked to apply, and finalists were interviewed by committee members.

-Using the Board leadership criteria and experience needed for the Board’s continuing work plan as criteria, the Governance Committee looked for diverse perspectives and skills.
+Using the Board leadership criteria and experience needed for the Board’s anticipated work, the Leadership Development Committee looked for diverse perspectives and skills.
 The committee’s goal is to ensure that newly elected and continuing Board members will collectively represent the broad scope and diversity of AGU’s global membership, including disciplinary, geographic, gender, career stage, ethnic, and racial diversity.

 Continuing Elected Board Members